helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 The objective is to strike the right balance between creature-spells, instant-spells, sorceries, etc. while also building in some degree of synergy between the cards.
 As far as my experience goes, the Sealed format is a great way to learn how to use limited resources, to solve complex "optimization" problems, and to try new strategies and card mechanics.

 Throughout the tournament I played a series of best-of-three games with three opponents.
 That means you typically play 9 games unless some games take too long.
-At the end, your stats are compared in a leaderboard and you get prizes in the form of booster packs.
-I mentioned already that I was a total beginner but where I played they even handed out a booster pack for each at the end of the leaderboard - what a nice welcome present to the MTG community :P
+At the end, your stats are compared in a leaderboard, and you get prizes in the form of booster packs.
+I mentioned already that I was a total beginner but where I played, they even handed out a booster pack for each at the end of the leaderboard - what a nice welcome present to the MTG community :P

 # Lessons learned
 - Splashing